Sugar-Free Fresh Blueberry Topping

 Early this morning, while doing a quick look at my Facebook feed, there it was…..fresh blackberries at Cherry Creek Orchards.
 I didn’t even know they raised blackberries!

-Honestly, neither my husband nor I could tell the difference in the toppings whether we used real sugar or the Swerve substitute.
-Swerve has been the best sugar substitute that I have used hands down.
-It’s available in granular, powdered sugar, and brown sugar.
-All three have been great.
+Honestly, neither my husband nor I could tell the difference between the toppings—whether using real sugar or Swerve.
+Hands down, Swerve has been the best sugar substitute I’ve tried!
+It comes in granular, powdered, and brown sugar varieties, and all three work beautifully.

-Add the water to the pan and cook the berries over low to medium heat.
-The blueberries didn’t quite cook out as much juice as the blackberry topping I made, so I had to add a little more water.
-A total of 6 tablespoons
+Next, add water to the pan and cook the berries over low to medium heat.
+Unlike the blackberry topping I made before, the blueberries didn’t release as much juice, so I had to add a little extra water—6 tablespoons in total.
+The result?
+A perfectly sweet, syrupy topping! 🍽️💙

 Summertime